U.S. says regional trade pacts to curb poaching in Africa

-LIBREVILLE Measures to counter the trafficking of wildlife in a proposed Pacific trade pact should help to discourage animal poaching in Africa, a senior U.S. official said on Wednesday.
+LIBREVILLE A planned Pacific regional trade pact and a tariff-free deal between African nations and the United States should help to discourage wildlife poaching in Africa, a senior U.S. official said on Wednesday.

 AGOA allows tariff-free access for some 6,000 goods from 39 African nations to U.S. markets.